anniekuusinen/covid-dashboard/README.md

 ## Overview

-This assignment involves building a COVID-19 Dashboard using public APIs.
-The goal is to create a responsive, user-friendly web application that allows users to view COVID-19 statistics for different countries.
-The project requires the use of React with functional components and Hooks, effective state management, and integration with public APIs for real-time data.
-The dashboard should feature a country selector, display relevant statistics, and optionally, show trends through a chart.
+This project involves building a COVID-19 Dashboard using public API.
+The dashboard is responsive, user-friendly web application that allows users to view COVID-19 statistics for different countries.

 ## Features